 Pet insurance covers cats and dogs who are family pets.
-If your dog is a working dog, or you take it hunting or on shoots, then you should consider working dog insurance instead from specialist organisations.
+Dog insurance can be slightly different if your dog is a working dog, or you take it hunting or on shoots.
+Then you should consider working dog insurance instead, from specialist organisations.

-It will cost more, but will cover injury to your dog while it's working.
+It will cost more, but look for the best dog insurance that will cover injury to your dog while it's working.
 Otherwise you may find that your claim is turned down if your dog was hurt while actively working.

 Can you get pet insurance for guinea pigs and rabbits?